Cutwell/Cutwell/README.md

 🏳️‍🌈 My pronouns are He / Him.

-👩‍🎓 I'm a graduate in MSc Artificial Intelligence and BSc Computer Science from the University of Plymouth.
+👩‍🎓 MSc Artificial Intelligence and BSc Computer Science, working with [@teamdatatonic](https://github.com/teamdatatonic) in 2023.

 👩‍💻 My GitHub documents my various projects in AI and other fields.